All About Cleaning Fiberglass and Acrylic Showers

 More About Wet & Forget Shower

 Break free from the drudge of constant bath and shower cleaning.
-Just spray Wet & Forget Shower on bath surfaces once a week to enjoy a fresh, clean bath all week long.
+Just spray Wet & Forget Shower on bath surfaces once a week to enjoy a fresh, clean bathroom all week long.

-It is also economically priced.
+Also, it is economically priced.
 You’ll enjoy a clean bath for about 35% less cost than most daily shower cleaners.

-Wet & Forget Shower’s trigger sprays 65% more product than most trigger sprayers, which makes for faster and easier cleaning.
-The trigger sprayer extends so you can reach far corners quickly and easily.
+Wet & Forget Shower’s trigger sprays 65% more product than most trigger sprayers.
+Moreover, the sprayer extends to 3-feet so you can reach far corners quickly and easily.
+Which makes for faster and easier cleaning.